BillGuess/Fake-JD-Detector/README.md

 * Unbalanced data may cause traditional ML fail, however DL can achieve good by using small data transfer learning

 ### Metrics
-Accuracy, recall, precision are used as metrics to measure performance
+Accuracy, recall, precision are used as metrics to measure model performance
 * Because of unbalanced data, accuracy may not be of reference value and recall may be more important
 * Straightforward metrics are easier to explain and understand